tytydraco/yessleep/out/I_found_someone_else_who_has_seen_the_Static_channel_Part_2.md

 “The message you sent me,” I said.
 “You mentioned Pullen Park specifically.
 How did you know where I live?”

-“No. But your profile did.”
+“I scanned your profile and post history.”
 He said it simply, without apology.
 “After I read your post, I went through your account.
 Post history, comments, anything that might tell me if you were real or just another person performing belief.
 You’d commented on a thread about local restaurants in Raleigh a few months back.”

 Silas opened an app on his phone the same one, the same interface, the same platform.
 He navigated to a page I recognized instantly.
 It was his *Static* channel page.